 Inpatients of the hospital with a dental emergency during their admission may have the immediate dental problem dealt with.

 Community patients are referred to Dental Special Needs FMC by the clinical leader of the referring community dental clinic (using Form Z).
-Treatment is restricted to patients who hold a pension or health benefits card.
-Co-payment fees apply for community patients.
 Treatment is by appointment only.

 Location: Level 2